 See Evergreen graduates' achievements.

-Evergreen has the third-lowest tuition and fees of any Washington four-year institution.
+Evergreen has the second-lowest tuition and fees of any Washington four-year institution.

 Learn about financial aid.

 Evergreen’s undergraduate student-to-faculty ratio is 21:1.

 Our 186 faculty members are distinguished both in scholarship and by their dedication to teaching.
 72% hold the highest degree in their field.

 28% of Evergreen faculty and 31.4% of Greeners are people of color, reflecting our commitment to diversity.